MicrosoftDocs/azure-dev-docs/articles/python/overview-azd-templates.md

 | **/requirements-dev.in** | pip requirements file | This file is used to create a development environment version of the requirements by using the `pip install -r` command.
 You can modify this file to include other packages, as needed. |

 > [!TIP]
 > As you modify template files for your program, be sure to practice good version control.
-This approach can help you restore your repository to a previous working version, if recent changes cause program issues or failure.
+This approach can help you restore your repository to a previous working version, if new changes cause program issues.

-### How can I handle errors from the template?
+### How can I handle template errors?

 If you receive an error when you use an `azd` template, review the options described in the [Troubleshoot Azure Developer CLI](/azure/developer/azure-developer-cli/troubleshoot) article.
 You can also report issues on the GitHub repository associated with the `azd` template.